NikitaDhingra412/Credit-Card-Fraud-Detection-Using-Machine-Learning/README.md

 ## **Project Overview**

-This project aims to detect fraudulent credit card transactions using machine learning.
-It addresses extreme class imbalance using **SMOTE**, scales features for model stability, and evaluates models with **ROC-AUC** and **Precision-Recall metrics**.
-The pipeline includes **data preprocessing, model training, evaluation, and prediction** for real-time fraud detection.
+This project detects fraudulent credit card transactions using machine learning.
+It handles extreme class imbalance with **SMOTE**, scales features for model stability, and evaluates models with **ROC-AUC** and **Precision-Recall metrics**.
+The pipeline covers **data preprocessing, model training, evaluation, and prediction** for real-time fraud detection.

 ---